pachyderm/pachyderm/doc/reference/pipeline_spec.md

 in that directory.
 This only works if your code does not need to be aware of which of the underlying inputs the data comes from.

-`input.union` is an array of inputs to a union.
+`input.union` is an array of inputs to combine.
 The inputs do not have to be `pfs` inputs.
 They can also be `union` and `cross` inputs.
 Although, there is no reason to take a union of unions because union is associative.